simonstax/FramePack-Studio/README.md

 ### Setup

-1. Drop the studio.py, requirements.txt and the modules folder into the same folder as the demo script in your install.
+1. Drop studio.py, requirements.txt and the modules folder into the same folder as the demo script in your install.
 Drop /diffusers_helper/lora_utils.py into your diffusers_helper folder.

 2. Install dependencies:
    ```bash